TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-application-signin-aadsts-50011.md

 **Step 1**: Sign in to the Azure Portal as a global administrator or another role that is able to manage this application.

-**Step 2**: Navigate to the Azure Active Directory, and go to the Enterprise applications blade.
+**Step 2**: Select Azure Active Directory, and go to the 'Enterprise applications' blade.
 Search for the application for which you want to enable federated single sign-on.

 **Step 3**: Click on the application name to open it.
 Then, on the application's left-hand navigation menu, click "Single Sign-On".

-**Step 4**: Under the Domain and URLs section, update or enter the Reply URL (ACS URL) in Azure AD with the correct value <!--$ReplyUrl-->ReplyUrl<!--/$ReplyUrl-->.
-If you don’t see a Reply URL field, please check the "Show Advance URL settings" section.
+**Step 4**: Within the Basic SAML Configuration, select the edit pencil.
+Update or enter the Reply URL (Assertion Consumer Service URL) with the correct value and select Save.

 Your application should now be available for user sign-in.